 In contrast to the Solvency II accounts the technical provisions are not discounted.

-The discounting effect on the Gross Technical provisions is Euro 105.
+In the Solvency II accounts the discounting effect on the Gross claims reserve is Euro 1,323.

-The discounting effect on the Reinsurance share of the Technical provisions is Euro 34.
+In the Solvency II accounts the discounting effect on the Reinsurance share of the claims reserve provisions is Euro 562.